 In certain states, such as Oregon, CBD does not require a special permit to grow or sell.
 Recently, however, legislators have been seeking to change this.
 If this occurs, you will have to go to a licensed dispensary to purchase CBD oil and related products.
 Currently, however, this is not the case.

 Because the CBD industry is still somewhat in its infancy, regulation can be a bit confusing since many of the rules are not in place yet.
-Unscrupulous sellers may try to take advantage of this by selling products that are impure or low in the cannabidiol content, which is the anti-inflammatory ingredient makes CBD oil effective.
-Unlike with an over-the-counter medicine, there is no standardized CBD content for a product.
+Unscrupulous sellers may try to take advantage of this by selling products that are impure or low in the cannabidiol content, which is the anti-inflammatory ingredient that reportedly makes CBD oil effective.
+Unlike with over-the-counter medicine, there is no standardized CBD content for a product.
 That means that sellers can slap “CBD” or “Hemp Concentrate” on a label and sell it, not telling you that it only contains trace amounts of the helpful compounds.

 What you should look for, then, when shopping for CBD products, is a label that lists the exact amount of CBD that a product contains.
 A good quality product will contain a high level of active compounds.
 Perhaps more importantly, the best CBD products are consistent, meaning that they have the same levels of cannabinoids in every bottle.
 This is an absolute must, because if you are using a product to treat a certain condition, you’ll want to trust you are getting the same amount each time.